 Dan Kiernan, The Career Coach, social enterprise specialist

 Dan is a careers coach who is passionate about helping people make good career choices.
 He works for Saïd Business School at the University of Oxford.
 He wasn’t always a careers coach though: he spent 6 years in a Fintech Startup and 10 years working for an Investment Bank.
-He’s also ran a nightclub, worked as a librarian, laboured for a blacksmith, worked as a personal trainer and been a carpet fitter – among other things.
+He’s also run a nightclub, worked as a librarian, labored for a blacksmith, worked as a personal trainer and been a carpet fitter – among other things.
 Having tried so many different paths, he’s perfectly placed to help others in their careers.

 Annie Wheatland-Clinch, Social Media Community Manager

 Annie is a Trainee Journalist and Social Media Community Manager at Thred, specialising in politics and all things culture whenever she can.
 Annie spends most of her time studying towards her MA in Magazine Journalism at Cardiff University.
 It requires fingers on the keyboard at all times.
-With an undergrad in Politics and Journalism she sometimes make time to watch the news… but only sometimes!
-As the lead of the Social Media Community at Thred, she is often chatting away to Thred readers near and far.
+With an undergrad in Politics and Journalism she sometimes makes time to watch the news… but only sometimes!
+As the leader of the Social Media Community at Thred, she is often chatting away to Thred readers near and far.
 Annie is always the person on the other end of a DM, comment, or tweet!

 James Hutt, Senior Consultant and Brand Strategist

 James is an unabashed digital optimist and believes that internet technologies hold the solution for many challenges facing today’s world – we just have to find them.
 Connecting and amplifying those activists who will make positive change happen is one of the challenges that James is keen to make progress on.
-Following education formally at Cambridge and Harvard, on the job in Financial Markets and by trial and improvement at 2 previous start-ups James is now ready to learn from the communities that Thred brings together – as writers, clients, partners, interviewees and friends.
+Following education formally at Cambridge and Harvard, on the job in Financial Markets and by trial and improvement at 2 previous start-ups, James is now ready to learn from the communities that Thred brings together – as writers, clients, partners, interviewees and friends.

 Harry Beard, Senior Consultant and Brand Strategist

-Harry is a 21 year old Gen Z specialist, who began his consulting work back in 2015 when he regularly worked alongside some of the UK’s fastest growing creators- Koomz, Vjamahh, Carnage- who were creating content alongside major influencers such as KSI and Julius Dein.
+Harry is a 21-year-old Gen Z specialist, who began his consulting work back in 2015 when he regularly worked alongside some of the UK’s fastest-growing creators- Koomz, Vjamahh, Carnage- who were creating content alongside major influencers such as KSI and Julius Dein.
 He has since worked with brands helping them to engage with his generation.
-Harry’s works include an award winning documentary with Irish You Tube ’Stellar’ that delved into the lives of three Gen Zers excelling in their fields as well as projects with the cartoonist behind Instagram sensation Ketnipz.
-Harry has given a Tedx Talk on global Gen Z themes and spoken at events such as EY’s EOY-2019 and Retail Week’s Tech. event on everything from winning the hearts of Gen Z consumers through to the on-line craze “World Record Egg”.
+Harry’s works include an award-winning documentary with Irish You Tube ’Stellar’ that delved into the lives of three Gen Zers excelling in their fields as well as projects with the cartoonist behind Instagram sensation Ketnipz.
+Harry has given a TEDx Talk on global Gen Z themes and spoken at events such as EY’s EOY-2019 and Retail Week’s Tech. event on everything from winning the hearts of Gen Z consumers through to the online craze “World Record Egg”.